The Exquisite Eliseyev Emporium

 This Emporium was originally a family store of merchants, of the Eliseyev family, who built their fortunes on selling unique and exclusive groceries, deli products, and wines.
 The family rose to fame began when they first started selling oranges.
 Peter Eliseyev started selling the unusual fruit from a tray, on the very spot where the building stands today.
 This was unheard in the 19th century and caused a lot of buzz.

-Why is The Eliseyev Emporium so famous?
+Why is The Eliseyev Emporium notable?

 The Eliseyev Emporium first opened its doors in 1903 as the very first import grocery store and sold rare fruits, fine delicacies, wines, spirits, tea, coffee, sweets, and pastries.
 The interiors of the Eliseyev Emporium were as as exquisite as the goods being sold inside.
 Gilded stucco on the ceiling, shiny counters, crystal lamps, and a gigantic bronze pineapple serving as the hall’s main chandelier very fast made this store famous.
 By the end of the Revolution of 1917, this store had become a mecca for foodies who could afford it.